any-mesh/AR-Poster/README.md

 We encourage contributions!
 If you have ideas on how to improve the AR experience or want to add more features, please fork the repository and submit a pull request.

 <hr>
-This project is made by Vaishnavi Singh.
+This project is made by Animesh Kumar Singh.

 ## Contact
 You can connect with me on: